atu-se/atu.innomadic.com/courses/ase/project.md

 1. Create Basic RPR with location and description
 2. Extend creation of RPR with photo and profanity filtering
-3. RPR Table View
+3. RPR Table View and Detail View (Except for Maps)
-4. RPR Map View
+4. RPR Map View and adding Map to Detail View
 5. Documentation

 The majority of the grade for each assignment will come from the functionality of the app, but some consideration will be given to usability and style.